ACC 104 - Financial Accounting

 4 Lecture Hours

-Prerequisites: Eligibility for MAT 090 or completion of ACC 100 with a C grade or higher.
+Prerequisites: MAT 090 with a C grade or higher, or completion of MAT 195 with a B grade or higher, or completion of ACC 100 with a C grade or higher.

 Upon successful completion of the course, the student will:

-- Determine the effects of business transactions on the elements of the financial statements.
+- Analyze the effects of business transactions on financial statements.

 - Accounting for service and merchandising transactions